Aging parents. This is what is on my mind of late.

 Personal subjects, too, finally enjoy their special moment in the limelight….often over shared meals and during other equally (formerly) inappropriate moments.

-From digestion to doctor’s visits, anxiety to interpersonal conflict, it makes no sense to hold anything back when everything you have ever owned, literally, right down to your preferred brand of hemorrhoid cream and soluble fiber, is sitting out on your front lawn awaiting the FEMA waste disposal truck.
+From digestion to doctor’s visits, anxiety to interpersonal conflict, it makes no sense to hold anything back when everything you have ever owned, literally, is sitting out on your front lawn awaiting the FEMA waste disposal truck.

 What is so interesting (terrifying) about all this is how, somehow, I didn’t really notice my parents aging until now.